ambern115/CSCI2041/Homework/Hwk_04_Programs_as_Data.md

 to match the example; Corrected example in Part 2, type inference, to be "2 * (3 + (4 < 5))" (instead of "2 * (3 + (4 < 5)0").

++ Tuesday, March 6: (Yuze Jiang, via Eric), fixed error in example evaluation for the `unparse` function.

 # Writing transparent code

 We have discussed the importance of writing code in a manner that